 Certify AP has a large set of reports which enable administrators and managers to analyze spend data.
 The Receiving Report is a permission based report which allows users to gain visibility in items that have been received and invoiced against.
 In addition to the report being real-time, it also allows users of this report to view the associated Purchase Order details.

 This article will show you, an Accounts Payable Employee, how to access and run the Receiving Report.

-Step 1: On your Certify homepage, click the AP tab.
+Step 1: On your Certify homepage, click the down arrow next to Certify then click AP.

 Step 3: In the Purchasing Reports box, click Receiving Report.